fbraem/kwai-api/src/kwai/Modules/Users/README.md

 Logout
 ------
-:x: A user must be able to logout.
+:heavy_check_mark: A user must be able to logout.

 Change password
 ---------------